2018 EurAsia Cup

 The 2018 EurAsia Cup presented by DRB-HICOM was the third edition of the EurAsia Cup, a team golf event contested between teams representing Asia and Europe.
-It was held from 12–14 January at the Glenmarie Golf and Country Club in Shah Alam, Selangor, Malaysia.
+It was held from 12 to 14 January at the Glenmarie Golf and Country Club in Shah Alam, Selangor, Malaysia.
 The team captains were Thomas Bjørn and Arjun Atwal.

 The event had a $4,800,000 purse; $300,000 to each member of the winning team and $100,000 to each member of the losing team.

 Europe won the match 14 to 10.
 Asia had held a narrow 6½ to 5½ lead at the start of the final day's singles session but Europe won 8 of the first 9 matches and retained the trophy.